rfo909/RForth/README.md

 each word function.
 After entering a function, or immediate code, the compiled byte-code is displayed.

-When the stack gets too big, type "clear" followed by semicolon.
+When the stack gets too big, type "clear" and press ENTER

 # Conditionals and loops